rpm2003rpm/stg2veriloga/README.md

     python3 stgToVerilogA example/STG.g
 ```

 - stgToVerilogA isn't capable of inferring the initial states of the outputs.
-You need to set them manually through the parameters provided in the verilogA:
+You need to set them manually through the parameters provided in the verilogA.
+You can also set the input capacitance, output resistance, rise time, fall time, and delay (the interval between a transition becoming enabled and the output rise/fall edge) through the parameters:

 ![plot](./example/param.png)